-Step 1: Find the neighbors of each node v (i.e., nodes within its transmission range).
-This gives the degree, $d_v$ , of this node.

-Step 2: Compute the degree-difference, $D_v = |d_v - M|$ , for every node v.

-Step 3: For every node, compute the sum of the distances, $P_v$ , with all its neighbors.

-Step 4: Compute the running average of the speed for every node.
-This gives a measure of mobility and is denoted by $M_v$ .

-Step 5: Compute the time, $T_v$ , of a node v during which it acts as a clusterhead. $T_v$ indicates how much battery power has been consumed since we assumed that consumption of battery power is more for a clusterhead than for an ordinary node.
+- Step 1: Find the neighbors of each node v (i.e., nodes within its transmission range).
+This determines the degree, $d_v$ . - Step 2: Compute the degree-difference, $D_v = |d_v M|$ , for every node v. - Step 3: For all v, compute the sum of the distances, $P_v$ , with all its neighbors. - Step 4: Compute the running average of the speed for every node.
+This gives a measure of its mobility and is denoted by $M_v$ . - Step 5: Compute the total time, $T_v$ , for which a node has been a clusterhead. $T_v$ indicates how much battery power has been consumed which is more for a clusterhead than for an ordinary node.

-Step 6: Calculate a combined weight $I_v = c_1 D_v + c_2 P_v + c_3 M_v + c_4 T_v$ , for each node v.
-The coefficients $c_1, c_2, c_3$ and $c_4$ are the weighing factors for the corresponding system parameters.

-Step 7: Choose the node with a minimum $I_v$ to be the clusterhead.
-All the neighbors of the chosen clusterhead can no longer participate in the election algorithm.

-Step 8: Repeat Steps 2 to 7 for the remaining nodes not yet assigned to any cluster.
+- Step 6: Calculate a combined weight $I_v = c_1 D_v + c_2 P_v + c_3 M_v + c_4 T_v$ , for each node v.
+The coefficients $c_1, c_2, c_3$ and $c_4$ are the weighing factors for the corresponding system parameters. - Step 7: Choose v with the minimum $I_v$ as the clusterhead.
+The neighbors of the chosen clusterhead can no longer participate in the election procedure. - Step 8: Repeat Steps 2 7 for the remaining nodes not yet assigned to any cluster.

-C. System Activation and Update Policy
+3.3 System Activation and Update Policy

-When a system is brought up, every node v broadcasts its id which is registered by all other nodes lying within v's transmission range, $tx\range$ .
+When a system is brought up, every node v broadcasts its id which is registered by all other nodes lying within v's transmission range, tx-range.
 It is assumed that a node receiving a broadcast from another node can estimate their mutual distance from the strength of the signal received.
-Thus, every node is made aware of its neighboring nodes and their corresponding distances.
-Note that these neighboring nodes are only the geographical neighbors and do not necessarily mean neighbors in the same cluster.
-Once the neighbors list is ready, our algorithm WCA chooses the clusterhead for the first time.
-Each node maintains a record of its status (i.e., whether or not it is a clusterhead).
-If it is a non-clusterhead node, then it should know the cluster it belongs to and the corresponding clusterhead.

-Due to the dynamic nature of the system considered, the nodes as well as the clusterheads tend to move in different directions, thus disorganizing the stability of the configured system.
-So, the system has to be updated from time to time.
-The update may result in formation of new clusters.
+Thus, every node is made aware of its geographically neighboring nodes and their corresponding distances.
+Once the neighbors list is ready, our algorithm chooses the clusterhead for the first time.
+All the non-clusterhead nodes know the clusterhead they are attached to; similarly the clusterheads know their members.
+The topology of the system is constantly changing due to the movement of all the nodes, thus the system needs to be updated which may result in the formation of a new set of clusters.
 It may also result in nodes changing their point of attachment from one clusterhead to another within the existing dominant set, which is called reaffiliation.
 The frequency of update and hence reaffiliation is an important issue.
 If the system is updated periodically at a high frequency, then the latest topology of the system can be used to find the clusterheads which will yield a good dominant set.
 However, this will lead to high computational cost resulting in the loss of battery power or energy.
 If the frequency of update is low, there are chances that current topological information will be lost resulting in sessions terminated midway.

-Every mobile node in any system (GSM or CDMA) periodically exchange control information with the base station.
+Every mobile node in any cellular system (GSM or CDMA) periodically exchanges control information with the base station.
 Similar idea is applied here, where all the nodes continuously monitor their signal strength as received from the clusterhead.
 When the mutual separation between the node and its clusterhead increases, the signal strength decreases.
 In that case, the mobile has to notify its current clusterhead that it is no longer able to attach itself to that clusterhead.
-The clusterhead tries to handover the node to a neighboring cluster (existing clusterhead in the dominant set), this process being called a reaffiliation.
-The clusterhead of the reaffiliated node updates its member list.
-If the node goes into a region not covered by any clusterhead, then the clusterhead election algorithm is invoked and the new dominant set is obtained.
+The clusterhead tries to hand-over the node to a neighboring cluster and the member lists are updated.
+If the node goes into a region not covered by any clusterhead, then the clusterhead election procedure is invoked and the new dominant set is obtained.